Aagadu: Song sequences

 The song "Aagadu" was filmed on Mahesh and few dancers at the Jindal Steel Factory, Bellary in October 2013.
 This became the first Telugu film to be shot there and also made the factory a notable location for the song shoots of Kannada films such as Rana Vikrama (2015), Ranna (2015), and Mr. Airavata (2015).
 Both the song and fight sequences were filmed in 23 days.
 Mahesh and the members of the film's unit had fallen sick and continued work using antibiotics.
 Mahesh called it the "most strenuous schedule I went through in my life", and added, "For every shot, they had to get the dust up to get the right visual.
 Room kocchi snanam chesthe (After bathing in the room) I would see only mud.
 It’s very dangerous".

 The song "Bhelpuri" was filmed on the lead pair near Pangong Tso, Ladakh in May 2014 under the supervision of choreographer Dinesh.
 Few portions were filmed at Leh for ten days with great difficulty under the supervision of choreographer Prem Rakshith.
 Tamannaah called it "one of the most difficult songs I have ever done", adding that it is a "full on dance number, unlike a song in which you are walking away and looking pretty".
-During the shoot, the car used by Vaitla and his team got stuck in the Nubra Valley for seven hours.
+During the shoot, the car used by Vaitla and his team got stuck in the Nubra for seven hours.
 The manager lost his voice and the others developed severe headaches.
 The song was filmed for ten days at that altitude and Vaitla flew 300 people in a flight for the same.

 The song "Junction Lo" was filmed on Mahesh and Haasan in a specially erected set at Ramoji Film City.
 It was choreographed by Rakshith and was wrapped up on 31 July 2014.
 Apart from Brahmanandam, 60 background dancers participated in the song's shoot.
 The song "Nari Nari" and a part of the song "Aaja Saroja" were filmed on Mahesh and Tamannaah at Switzerland.
 A motion control equipment weighing 800 kilograms was transported from Amsterdam to Switzerland for the shoot of the latter.
 When the Italian crew refused to come because of the weather in Switzerland, Vaitla filmed parts of the song at the hills and the waterfalls.
 The remaining portion of the song "Aaja Saroja" was filmed at Ooty, on whose completion the film's principal photography was wrapped up.